 The Legislative Fiscal Analyst manages the Legislative Fiscal Division.
-The Legislative Fiscal Division provides non-partisan budget and data analysis to the Montana Legislature, so that all lawmakers have objective, accurate, and relevant information to make state financial decisions.
+The Legislative Fiscal Division provides nonpartisan budget and data analysis to the Legislature, so that all lawmakers have objective, accurate, and relevant information to make decisions.

-The organizational structure of the Division is illustrated in Figure 3-2.
+The organizational structure of the Legislative Fiscal Division is illustrated on the following page.